 - Even though there are available mounting adapters for existing DSLR lenses, the use of DSLR lenses makes the system almost as large and bulky as using a larger sensor DSLR.

-Mirrorless cameras are lighter, more compact, faster and better for video; but that comes at the cost of access to fewer lenses and accessories.
+Mirrorless cameras are lighter, more compact, faster, and better for video; but that comes at the cost of access to fewer lenses and accessories.
 DSLRs advantages include a wider selection of lenses and better optical viewfinders.
 For newbie photographers, mirrorless cameras are often a better choice due to their more compact size and simpler controls.
 Mirrorless cameras are also more likely to have touchscreens than a similarly priced DSLR as well.
 However, as you move up in price, the size difference between mirrorless cameras and DSLRs isn’t as extreme, although mirrorless cameras still have a small lead.
 That is to say unless there’s a big need for 4K video, a serious or pro shooter who wants access to a wider range of lenses and other gear would be better off with a DSLR.

-Thanks for reading, I hope you enjoyed the article, if you have any questions just post below & I will be happy to answer you.
+Thanks for reading, I hope you enjoyed the article, if you have any questions just post them below & I will be happy to answer you.

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.